 Sorry this picture is blurry but I wanted you to see how some people slept on the trip.
 These guys didn’t pay for these seats (I know because they told me) but they slept in the paid area anyway.
 They took a chance to get some sleep in nicer seats.
 You can try this too, but don’t be surprised if you are asked to leave and find another seat.

 The ferry ride to Santorini was really smooth.
 I didn’t feel any rocking and I didn’t get seasick.
 However, if you are afraid of getting sick, please make sure to get what you need to help, you can get these bands from Amazon.

-It takes 8 hours to get from Athens to Santorini and I enjoyed the relaxing ride.
-There is WiFi on board that you have to pay for, the signal is strong and I was able to stay connected throughout the journey.
+It takes 8 hours to get from Athens to Santorini and the ride is relaxing.
+There is WiFi available on board for a fee.
+The signal is strong and I was able to stay connected throughout the journey.

 You don’t go directly to Santorini, you have one stop in Ios before you get to Santorini which is a lovely view from the boat.